(last worked on: July 6th, 2017)

 What happens when one weighs a given mass at the North Pole?

-At first you descend at an accelerating rate of one "G" (which means your downward velocity increases by 32 feet per second --each second), but that diminishes to zero acceleration/gravity when you reach Earth's center (and maximum speed).
-There after the growing force of gravity decelerates you --until you just reach the south pole.
-The whole hole to hole trip takes just under 45 minutes --about the same as an astronaut in a very low Earth orbit.(Shades of that old Firesign Theater "Rebus Kniebus" episode :-)
+At first you descend at an accelerating rate of one "G" (which means your downward velocity increases by 32 feet per second --each second), but gravity diminishes to zero as you approach Earth's center (and maximum speed).
+There after the growing force of gravity in the opposite direction decelerates you --until you just reach the south pole.
+Your pole to pole trip will have taken just under 45 minutes --about the same as an astronaut in a very low Earth orbit.(Shades of an old Firesign Theater episode: "Rebus Kniebus" :-)

-What bothers me about the centrifugal force explanation: since the Earth's oceans and other matter can and do redistribute (which must be why the Earth is an "oblate spheroid") --I'd expect there'd be an "equal but opposite" response to the Earth's spin --such that gravity (aside from local variations due to irregularities like mineral deposits and mountains) would end up fairly the same everywhere.
-There's more matter in the nadir direction under your feet at our somewhat bulging equator: just enough to counter-act centrifugal force --right?
+^ Hmmnnn: I'm not so sure of there being a centrifugal force difference either.
+What bothers me about the centrifugal force explanation: since the Earth's oceans and other matter can and do redistribute (which must be why the Earth is an "oblate spheroid") --I'd expect there to be an "equal but opposite" response to the Earth's spin --such that gravity (aside from local variations due to irregularities like mineral deposits and mountains) would end up fairly the same everywhere.
+In other words: there should be more matter in the nadir direction under your feet at our somewhat bulging equator --just enough to counter-act centrifugal force --right?

---Craig < craig er oochi a t outlook
+--Craig < craig er oochi a t outlook dotty com >